A rich spicy noodle soup from Sichuan Province in southwestern China.

 Heat the oil in a large pot (big enough to also hold the 1 1/2 ltrs of water later on) over a medium high heat.

-Add the water and bring the broth to the boil.
-Add in the cornstarch and water mixture and let simmer for 20-30 minutes.
+Add the water and bring to the boil.
+Reduce the heat, cover and simmer lightly for 2 hours or until the pork is tender.

-Divide the noodles into four large Asian soup bowls.
+Divide the noodles into four large soup bowls.

-Gently ladle the finished broth, meat and bok choy over the top until the noodles are almost covered.
+Gently ladle the finished broth, meat and bok choy over the noodles.
 Garnish with the spring onion, fresh chili and coriander.